Data Architect at Instructure (2021–)

-Technologies involved: Spark, Apache Hudi, Debezium, PostgreSQL, AWS (e.g. Kinesis, MSK, EMR, Glue), Scala, Java, Python
+Technologies involved: Spark, Apache Hudi, Debezium, PostgreSQL, AWS (e.g. Kinesis, MSK, EMR, EKS, Glue), Scala, Java, Python

 Engineering Specialist at Kheiron Medical Technologies (2020–2021)

-Senior technology advisor for flagship products Mia and Mia IQ.
+Senior technology advisor for medical products backed by artificial intelligence.

 Backed by a neural network stack, our team had built a product that integrated with hospital systems to help ensure proper breast positioning and diagnose malignancies in mammography digital images.
 Responsibilities of our engineering team included acquiring and pre-processing images, incorporating machine learning models, visualizing predictions and facilitating the verification and validation process.

-My main focus had been designing a scalable cloud-first solution for Kheiron's flagship products Mia and Mia IQ, and ensuring a smooth migration from an earlier monolithic on-premise version.
-This had entailed collaborating with our Machine Learning, Data Acquisition, Product and Clinical Teams.
+My main focus had been designing a scalable cloud-first solution for Kheiron's flagship products Mia and Mia IQ, and ensuring a smooth migration from an earlier monolithic on-premise version, and an evolution from a prototype to a full-fledged product.
+This had entailed collaborating with Machine Learning, Data Acquisition, Product and Clinical Teams.

-Technologies involved: Kotlin, Python, C++, PostgreSQL, TensorFlow, AWS, Azure
+Technologies involved: Kotlin, Python, C++, PostgreSQL, TensorFlow, AWS (Lambda, Redshift, S3, SageMaker), Azure